richlegrand/bitbang/whitepaper.md

 Notice the common thread: every option requires installing software on the consuming side, creating an account, or both, but it doesn't have to be this way.

----

 ## Origin

-In 2010, I gave a Google Tech Talk with Illah Nourbakhsh of Carnegie Mellon on TeRK (Telepresence Robot Kit), a Google- and Intel-funded project to make educational robotics accessible.
+In 2010, I gave a [Google Tech Talk](https://www.youtube.com/watch?v=OaDNhpWDmyg) with Illah Nourbakhsh of Carnegie Mellon on TeRK (Telepresence Robot Kit), a Google- and Intel-funded project to make educational robotics accessible.
 An important conclusion had little to do with robots: the internet is broken for devices.
 NATs and firewalls make every device behind a home router invisible from the outside.
 Google had recently open-sourced libjingle -- the P2P engine behind Google Talk -- and we wanted to use it for zero-config device connectivity.
 But it was a C++ library tied to XMPP, and we felt strongly the technology should be browser-friendly.
 Bridging such a gap was beyond our resources.

 In the years that followed, connected devices became "IoT" and converged on a single pattern: Platform-as-a-Service.
 Your device talks to a cloud, your browser talks to the same cloud, and they meet in the middle -- accounts, subscriptions, and your data on someone else's server.
 Meanwhile WebRTC, libjingle's direct descendant, quietly shipped in every major browser.
 But it was built for video calls, and by the time it arrived, IoT had already settled into its cloud pattern -- peer-to-peer never entered the picture.
 BitBang is what happens when it does: devices talk directly to browsers, with no cloud in the data path and no account required.
-It was built for [Goby](https://hackaday.com/2025/04/17/tiny-hackable-telepresence-robot-for-under-100-meet-goby/), a tiny telepresence robot that launched on Kickstarter in 2025 -- the spiritual descendant of TeRK, realized with the technology we had wished for fifteen years earlier.
+BitBang was built for [Goby](https://hackaday.com/2025/04/17/tiny-hackable-telepresence-robot-for-under-100-meet-goby/), a tiny telepresence robot that launched on Kickstarter in 2025 -- the spiritual descendant of TeRK, realized with the technology we had wished for fifteen years earlier.
 We promised to open-source the networking stack that made it possible.
 BitBang is that stack.

----

 ## What Is BitBang?